zhangys11/docker-ai/README.md

 Features of image:
 1. GUI in browser (powered by dorowu/ubuntu-desktop-lxde-vnc)
-2. auto-sklearn
+2. jupyter notebook with auto-sklearn
 3. flask-based AI apps
-4. dotnet-based app
+4. dotnet-based apps

 # Quickstart